 What is arsenic and where does it come from?

-Arsenic is a naturally occuring semi-metal found on the earth's crust.
+Arsenic is a naturally occurring semi-metal found on the earth's crust.
 It is odorless and tasteless.
 Arsenic can be spread and enter water through natural pathways including volcanic activity, erosion and dissolving of rocks and minerals, or from human activities such as agricultural or industrial practices.

 What are some health concerns of arsenic in water?